Alex-Swann/jsmpeg/README.md

+# For MAC testing

+1) Ensure you have brew installed ffmpeg and http-server.
+2) npm install
+3) Run `node websocket-relay.js supersecret 8081 8082` to run stream and websocket server.
+4) In a separate tab run `http-server` in the root directory to run the consumer server on port 8080.
+5) Run `ffmpeg -f avfoundation -framerate 30 -video_size 640x480 -i "0:0" -f mpegts -codec:v mpeg1video -s 640x480 -b:v 1000k -bf 0 http://localhost:8081/supersecret` which streams the MAC camera to the stream server on port 8081.
+This stream then gets relayed to the websocket server on port 8082.
+6) Open `http://127.0.0.1:8080/view-stream.html`.
+The HTML template then consumes the stream from the websocket server on port 8082.

 # JSMpeg – MPEG1 Video & MP2 Audio Decoder in JavaScript

 JSMpeg is a Video Player written in JavaScript.
 It consists of an MPEG-TS demuxer, MPEG1 video & MP2 audio decoders, WebGL & Canvas2D renderers and WebAudio sound output.
 JSMpeg can load static videos via Ajax and allows low latency streaming (~50ms) via WebSockets.